breezechen/dipc/README.md

 dipc
 ====

 A damn lightweight IPC implementation worked on windows.
 It's using shared memory and windows event, yes, it's rude and stupid, but it works.

+Only one-to-one model supported, one server answer one client at once.
+For one-to-many model, checkout `on-to-many` branch.

 How to use?
 -----------